Huawei OOBE Redesign

 Compare with stock Android onboarding experience

-We compared Huawei onboarding with Android onboarding because Android as the top one mobile system in the U.S. is well supporting 54.1% of total U.S. users.
-And we found on Amazon reviews that the western consumers perceived Huawei OS as a iOS-like but an Android-based system in a negative way.
-We spent the first a few weeks to analyze stock Android OOBE as a baseline of our design quality matrix.
-We did audit documentation and observed users went through both onboardings.
-We compared both experiences with a focus on smoothness and the overall time consumption.
+We compared Huawei onboarding with Android onboarding because Android as the top one mobile system in the U.S. is well supporting 54.1% of total U.S. users, and they know more about the western users.
+We spent the first a few weeks to analyze how each experiences is good or bad, overall smoothness and the time consumption.

 Interview and synthesize findings

-After observation, we interviewed the users specifically about EMUI Onboarding experience.
-We aimed to understand their perceptions to setup content, wording tone, visual representations, information architecture, logic flows, time consumption, achievement of their goals, satisfaction and their impressions of EMUI.
-We found it very helpful to send out pre-interview guidelines to our interviewees before the interview and ask questions without a solution in it.
-Then we collected all the meaningful insights that were grouped based on OOBE steps.
+After competitor analysis, we interviewed the users specifically about EMUI Onboarding experience.
+We aimed to understand their perceptions to setup content, wording tone, visual representations, information architecture, logic flows, time cost, achievement of their goals, satisfaction and their impressions of EMUI.
+We observed them to go through the onboarding and asked reasons of their behaviors to collect both quantitative and qualitative data.
+Then we transferred all the meaningful insights to opportunities.

 Problems & Opportunities